goncalo22/SkyrimNet-GamePlugin/docs/Features/GameMaster.md

 The **GameMaster system** in SkyrimNet enables dynamic, AI-driven scene narration, ambient storytelling, and autonomous world control.
 It acts as a virtual Dungeon Master, capable of responding to gameplay events or narrating scenes based on recent context.
+Its the Gamemaster that starts npc-to-npc proactive dialogue, by using the recent context and character bios and memories to produce meaningful conversations around you or directed at you.

 ---